datastaxdevs/workshop-introduction-to-machine-learning/README.md

     PRIMARY KEY (userid, jokeid)
 );

+describe tables;

 quit;
 ```

-You can also do simply run a file:
+You can also create the table by running a CQL script
 ```
 astra db cqlsh workshops -k machine_learning -f ./initialize/create_tables.cql
 ```